JYU-IBA/jibal/INSTALL.md

 1. Install Build tools for [Visual Studio 2019](https://visualstudio.microsoft.com/downloads/)
     - note that full MSVC is not necessary!
     - also earlier versions (MSVC 2017 and MSVC 2015) can be installed using the same installer
+    - other compilers that work with CMake should work too, but are not tested on Windows
 2. Install [CMake](https://cmake.org/download/)
-    - Latest stable is always preferred (3.17.0 at the time of writing this)
+    - Latest stable is always preferred (3.19.5 at the time of writing this)
     - Allow the installer to add CMake to PATH for convenience
 3. Install [Git](https://git-scm.com/download/win)
     - Other tools, e.g. GitHub Desktop can be used too
     - Allow the installer to add git to PATH for convenience
 4. Install [vcpkg](https://github.com/microsoft/vcpkg)
+    - Installation of vcpkg is not necessary but it provides *getopt* for Windows and GSL relatively conveniently
-    - Clone using git, bootstrap as instructed, place e.g. in *C:\vcpkg*
+    - Clone using git, bootstrap as instructed, place e.g. in `C:\vcpkg`
-    - Set environment variable *VCPKG_DEFAULT_TRIPLET=x64-windows*  and *VCPKG_ROOT=C:\vcpkg* using Windows Control Panel to build 64-bit packages by default
+    - Set environment variable `VCPKG_DEFAULT_TRIPLET=x64-windows`  and `VCPKG_ROOT=C:\vcpkg` using Windows Control Panel to build 64-bit packages by default
+    - More help available on [Microsoft docs](https://docs.microsoft.com/en-us/cpp/build/install-vcpkg?view=msvc-160&tabs=windows)
     - Install these libraries: *gsl*, *getopt*, specifying x64-windows is not necessary if you did the step above

             vcpkg.exe install gsl:x64-windows getopt:x64-windows

     - Alternatively use *x86-windows* to compile 32-bit libraries.
 This is not recommended.
-5. Clone Jibal repository
+5. Clone Jibal repository (this one)
 6. Build
     - Set up your MSVC environment by running the vcvars64.bat (or opening the *x64 Native Tools Command Prompt for VS2019*)
     - Run the following (from wherever jibal is cloned to):